ggprod/aws-sysops-labs-day1/lab1-systems-manager/README.md

 6. In the browser tab with the AWS management console return to the **Parameter Store**, click on your parameter and **Edit** and update the value and then **Save Changes**

-7. In the browser tab with the terminal window type, reexecute the previous command again and verify the updated parameter value.
+7. In the browser tab with the terminal window type, re-execute the previous command again and verify the updated parameter value.

+8. Return to the **EC2** page and select the instance you created, click on **Actions** then select **Instance State->Terminate**